Co(l)laboratory 2025 PhD Project

 About The Project

-Nottinghamshire, like many regions in the UK, is facing growing challenges with rising energy costs, fuel poverty, and a reliance on external energy providers.
-These issues leave communities with limited control over how they produce and use energy.
+Nottinghamshire, like many regions in the UK, is facing rising energy costs and a reliance on external energy providers, leaving communities with limited control over how they produce and use energy.
 Virtual Power Plants (VPPs) offer an innovative solution by connecting local renewable energy sources – such as wind turbines and solar panels – into an aggregated, coordinated system that can balance energy supply and demand.
-This approach empowers communities to generate and store their own clean energy, reducing costs and helping them become more energy-independent.
+This project will explore the adoption of VPPs for rural communities and their integration into the wider rural landscape especially with a focus on food production.

-In addition to Sustainable Hockerton, the research will engage with other local community energy initiatives across Nottinghamshire, ensuring that the project reflects the diverse energy needs and priorities of the region.
+The research will engage with local community energy initiatives across Nottinghamshire, ensuring that the project reflects the diverse energy needs and priorities of the region.
 This engagement will help share knowledge and best practices, making the findings relevant to a wide range of local stakeholders.

-Further, this research will evaluate the social and economic impacts of VPPs while also investigating the regulatory frameworks needed to support their wider adoption.
-This research offers Nottinghamshire the chance to be at the forefront of cutting-edge energy solutions.
-The findings will provide a roadmap for other communities to adopt VPPs, contributing to a more resilient, affordable, and sustainable energy system.
+Further, this research will evaluate the social, environmental, and economic potential of VPPs while also investigating the regulatory frameworks needed to support their wider adoption.
+This project offers Nottinghamshire the chance to be at the forefront of cutting-edge energy and food solutions.
+The findings will provide a roadmap for other communities to adopt bespoke VPPs, contributing to a more resilient, affordable, integrated, and sustainable energy system.

 Project Aims